-2.2 Where the employee feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally, initially with the Chair of the Staffing/Personnel committee or another Councillor if more appropriate.
-It may be appropriate for the complaint to be put in writing after the initial discussion, as this will enable the formal Grievance Procedure to be invoked.
-The employee will be expected to provide evidence of the conduct about which s/he is complaining.
+2.2 Where the official feels unable to resolve the matter informally any complaint about harassment or bullying can be raised confidentially and informally, initially with the Chief Officer or Chairman of the Employment Committee or another Councillor, if more appropriate.
+It may be appropriate for the complaint to be put in writing after the initial discussion, as this will enable the formal Grievance Procedure (PD125) to be invoked.
+The official will be expected to provide evidence of the conduct about which he or she is complaining.